1 - Personal Pursuit of Jesus

 Leave your problems at home.

-Don’t carry your stress, drama and life issues around with you.
+Don’t bring your stress, drama and life issues with you to the ministry.
 Carrying that stuff around makes us angry, irritable, and frustrated.
 Those three things do not open peoples hearts to God.
 So check that stuff at the door and turn your heart towards the people and not the problems around you.

 There is nothing that we will ever do in ministry that only effects one ministry.
 Everything we do will include other departments of the church in one way or another.
 Because of this, we need to keep other people and ministries in the loop with all of the pertinent information.